 How To Overcome Negative Self-Talk

-You can overcome these thoughts and patterns of thinking with simple techniques that give that voice less power over your actions, and allow you to exercise in the way that you want to and feel better about yourself overall.
+You can overcome these patterns of thinking with simple techniques that give that voice less power over your actions, and allow you to exercise in the way that you want to and feel better about yourself overall.

 Understanding your inner critic

 Your inner critic is the mental dialogue that can lead you to believe that you’re not good enough or that you’re unable to do certain things to a particular standard — even if this isn’t true.
-The inner critic can be limiting and prevent you from doing the things you really want to do out of the belief that you might not be good enough to complete the task.
+It can be limiting and prevent you from doing the things you really want to do out of the belief that you might not be good enough to complete the task.

 You might find when it comes to exercise that negative self-talk makes you feel like you can’t do a particular exercise, or that you don’t feel confident in yourself or your body to go to a particular gym class.